zjuter0126/pai/manual/cluster-admin/installation-guide.md

 11. [How to Uninstall OpenPAI](./how-to-uninstall-openpai.md)
 12. [Upgrade Guide](./upgrade-guide.md)

-There are breaking changes since OpenPAI `v1.0.0`.
+The architecture of OpenPAI has been updated and optimized in `v1.0.0`.
 Before `v1.0.0`, OpenPAI was based on Yarn and Kubernetes, and data was managed by HDFS.
 Since `v1.0.0`, OpenPAI has switched to a pure Kubernetes-based architecture.
 Many new features, such as `AAD authorization`, `Hivedscheduler`, `Kube Runtime`, `Marketplace`, etc., are also included.
 If you still want to install the old Yarn-based OpenPAI, please stay with `v0.14.0`.

 To install OpenPAI >= `v1.0.0`, please first check [Installation Requirements](#installation-requirements).
 Then, if you don't have older version OpenPAI installed, please follow [Installation From Scratch](#installation-from-scratch).
 Otherwise, please first follow [Clean Previous Deployment](#clean-previous-deployment), then follow [Installation From Scratch](#installation-from-scratch).